Frequently Asked Questions About How to Travel to Sonoma County

 Bike routes in Sonoma County are fairly easy to find, because with 1,400 miles of lightly traveled back roads and a growing system of off-road bike trails, Sonoma County offers great treks for a wide variety of bicyclists, from beginners to dedicated cyclists.

 Read our articles on Popular Bike Itineraries: Cycling Through Wine Country and Guide to Cycling in Sonoma County to find the best routes for your interests.
-If you prefer to leave the details to a local expert, check our listings of Bike Rentals and Tours to find both a guide and all necessary equipment.
+If you prefer to leave the details to a local expert, check our listings of Outdoor Activities and click on Bike / Segway Tours or Bicycle / Scooter Rentals to find a guide and all necessary equipment.

 6. What is the closest airport and shuttle service to Sonoma County?